starblaz3/MaZsh/README.md

 * the initialization of the main driver while loop of the shell happens in the main.c file which is reponsible for all the user inputs and display prompt of the shell.
 * after the input is taken from the user using getline the shell then tokenizes the input and splits the input command using ; as a delimiter and each command is processed sequentially.
 * each command seperated by ; is then executed via the wrapper function handlePipes() which handles the pipes in the input command and each command seperated by pipes is then called by redirector() function which is responsible for redirection in the input command after redirection streams are set finally, the runCommand function is called which executes the final command which is devoid of pipes or redirection.
 This approach is usefull as pipes have higher priority than redirection so that piping is done first before redirection.
-* the first arg of each command is compared in a if else loop and if it matches then the respective function for the input command is called via function call which are stored in various external c files which was linked using shell.h
+* the first arg of each command is compared in a if else loop and if it matches then the respective function for the input command is called via function call which are stored in various external c files which was linked using shell.h.
-* shell.h contains all the function prototypes from various command files and global variable declarations
+* shell.h contains all the function prototypes from various command files and global variable declarations.
-* make exectutes the makefile which generates a binary "mazsh"(silly shell name)
+* make exectutes the makefile which generates a binary "mazsh"(silly shell name).
-* the rest of the files with c extension contain functions which correspond to their filename
+* the rest of the files with c extension contain functions which correspond to their filename.

 ## specifications from assignment 2 completed